 - I wear my uniform correctly to represent the school, and myself, with pride - I wear my formal school uniform including my blazer to and from school daily - I wear my blazer to assemblies and to formal occasions - I wear my Middle School tartan skirt at knee length - I wear my Senior School navy skirt no more than 7cm above the knee - I tie my hair up if it is below shoulder length with black or brown hair ties - I have hair that is of a natural colour - I wear no more than one pair of earrings which are small gold, silver or pearl studs - I wear no nail polish and no makeup - I wear my shirt buttoned at the neck, with a tie in winter - I wear plain black, closed toe shoes with white socks in summer and black tights in winter with my skirt.
-I wear black socks with my trousers - I only wear my school hoodie with school sports shorts or trackpants - I only wear my school PE shirt with school PE shorts or trackpants - I only wear my school rain jacket outside - I only wear my school scarf outside and keep it in my locker at school during the day - I wear a coverall/paint shirt/lab coat for lessons as required.
+I wear black socks with my trousers - I only wear my school hoodie with school sports shorts or trackpants - I only wear my school PE shirt with school PE shorts or trackpants - I only wear my school rain jacket outside - I only wear my school scarf to and from school, and while moving through corridors between classes.
+I will not wear my scarf at formal events (such as assemblies) or in areas where it may pose a health and safety risk, including Science labs, Art rooms and Technology classes.
+I will not wear my scarf around my face at any time.
+I understand that if I wear my scarf inappropriately, any staff member may instruct me to remove it at any time.
+I also understand that for marketing purposes (e.g. photos, videos, or promotional materials), I may be asked to remove my scarf. - I wear a coverall/paint shirt/lab coat for lessons as required.